TeodoraZ98/Find-Professor/README.md

 **Find a Professor – Web Application**

 **Overview**
 Find a Professor is a web-based platform designed to connect students with private tutors.
 It allows users to search for available professors based on subjects, schedule lessons, manage user profiles, and leave reviews.
-The system is aimed at resolving the lack of a centralized platform for private tutoring in Serbia, with future potential for expansion into other markets.

 **Key Features**
 - **User Registration & Authentication**